chibuenyim/Agentic-Toolkit/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project follows an Open Core model - see the LICENSE file for complete licensing details.